-Following up with our communication breakdown problems, we must say that most web design projects will involve a level of development.
-Of course, developers and designers are known to have a quite a bit of differences in the way that they understand things.
+Following up with our communication breakdown problems, we must say that most website design work will involve a level of development.
+Of course, developers and designers are known to have quite a few differences in the way that they understand things.

-Clear communication, clear tasks, clear goals, clear outputs, you need to make sure that you developers are in your control.
+Clear communication, clear tasks, clear goals, clear outputs, you need to make sure that your developers are in your control.

-Your developers can be both the reason for succes and the reason for the failure of your projects.
+Your developers can be both the reason for success and the reason for the failure of your work activities.